-Patients with chronic kidney disease or a kidney transplant must be identified.
-The potential for abnormal drug metabolism, immunosuppressive drug therapy, bleeding problems, hepatitis, infection, high blood pressure, and heart failure must be considered in management.
+Patients with chronic kidney disease or a kidney transplant must be The potential abnormal identified. for drug metabolism, immunosuppressive drug therapy, bleeding problems, hepatitis, infection, blood pressure, and heart failure must be considered hiah in management.
 Certain drugs that are nephrotoxic should be avoided.
 Patients on hemodialysis do not require antibiotic prophylaxis.